Jacobly0506/hojoon-portfolio/final-project-part-three.md

 One area I hoped to explore further was how the patterns in this data reflect systemic differences in mental health access and policy.
 Suicide trends across states likely overlap with Medicaid coverage gaps, provider shortages, or underfunded community services.
 Highlighting those links would help shift the narrative from awareness to policy-driven action.

-Still, I’m proud of the final outcome.
+Still, I am proud of the final outcome.
 Even a single dataset, when framed intentionally, can reveal a deeply human story.
 This project reinforced for me that the most powerful data storytelling happens when we stop asking only “What does this chart show?” and begin asking, “Why does it matter — and what can we do about it?”